 Amidst the commiserations was a common theme, something along the lines of “it’s not failure because it was out of your control.”

-As much as I appreciated the good nature behind the sentiment, the very definition of the word failure is quite simply; “a lack of success.”
-It doesn’t take into account any fault or control in the absence of achievement of a personal goal.
+As much as I appreciated the good nature behind the sentiment, the very definition of the word failure is quite simple; “a lack of success.”
+It doesn’t take into account any fault or control in the absence of the achievement of a personal goal.

 It still hurts (as do my frost-bitten lips and nose) and the disappointment is still there, not to mention the case of spending £5,000 and still not completing the task.